How new drugs are discovered

 Drug discovery starts with a biochemical hypothesis for a causative or aggravating effect on a disease state.
 This hypothesis is mostly derived from comparisons between healthy and diseased collective groups of humans in fundamental medical research or from discoveries of biochemical relationships.
 The evidence is produced by correlating medical and biological data, e.g. genomic, metabolic, behavioral or proteomic data.
 Then the hypothesis is experimentally verified in cellular systems and if possible, animal models.
 Stem cell technology has provided pharma research with the unprecedented possibility to test and screen very early in cellular, human, disease specific models derived from patients.

 The basis for drug approval is activity and safety

 It is important to know that authorities are ready to accept (and patent) drug candidates with proven activity and safety, even if the exact mode of action is unknown.
 This means in turn that knowledge of the molecular mode of action is not mandatory for a drug’s approval.
 The submitter has to demonstrate ‘reasonable effort’ to elucidate the mode of action, and special attention must be given to safety, but if the drug works and is safe, it is very likely to be accepted.

 The patent protects the research investment

 Without patent protection there would be much less investment in research.
-A chemical drug substance can not be patented per se, but only for its medical application.
+A chemical drug substance can not be patented per se, but only in context with its medical application.

 a) the classical target based approach..